title.gif (2832 bytes)

 Three Months later

-AIthreemonthslater2.jpg (46908 bytes) The suspense was killing me and when the vet came for my annual winter farm call she brought her ultrasound to see if we could see if any of the ewes had taken.
+AIthreemonthslater2.jpg (46908 bytes) The suspense was killing me so when the vet came for my annual winter farm call she brought her ultrasound equipment to see if any of the ewes had taken.
 At least three, the three youngest, were pregnant.
 But it would be another two months before lambing and we had a final answer.
 Success rates with AI in sheep can be quite low and no one had ever done this with Soay, we were making history.
-To our amazement 6 out of 10 ewes on each farm lambed and between them produced 22 lambs, including three sets of triplets, a rarity in Soay Sheep.
+To our amazement 6 out of 10 ewes on both farms lambed and between them produced 22 lambs, including three sets of triplets, a rarity in Soay Sheep.
 A few weeks later, Christine’s lambs began to arrive in Wales, Mustard and Norris now had offspring on both sides of the Atlantic.

 AIlambsinamerica2.jpg (68242 bytes) AIlambsinwales2.jpg (68311 bytes)